This post may contain affiliate links. Please read my Disclosure for more info.

-There is a lot of hype around the word vegan, so I prefer to call my way of eating – following a plant-based diet.
-There’s a big movement now to eradicate meats and animal byproducts from our diets.
-Besides saving and supporting the environment, by making a commitment to consume more plants – a plant-based diet is rich in vitamins and minerals, while low in fat – and provides us with more sustainable energy that actually helps up to live happier, fuller lives.
+Besides saving and supporting the environment, a plant-based diet is rich in vitamins and minerals and low in fat.
+It also provides us with more sustainable energy that actually helps us to live happier, fuller lives.

 What is a Plant-based Diet?

 Plant-based diets are primarily composed of vegetables, whole grains, legumes and whole fruits.
 Very similar to a vegan or a Raw Food Diet, except a plant-based diet consists of natural and unprocessed foods.
 Although most won’t eat any animal products, some don’t cut them out completely.

 This way of eating is based around eating mainly vegetables, fruit, whole grains, beans, legumes, nuts, and seeds.

 The great thing about this way of eating is, you haven’t labeled yourself.
 I follow the 80 -20 rule, so I’m not putting myself under too much pressure, whereas when I call myself vegan, I get harassed if I slip up somewhere.

 This way of eating can also work well for people who don’t want to give meat up completely, but want to eat healthier.